MrWinston700/BBC_news/README.md

 # BBC_news

-This is just a pure html and css static page
+This is just a pure html and css static clone page